 Fall is the best time of year to plant new trees, especially fruit varieties such as apple, pears, plums, peaches, and cherries.
 At Vitax Garden World you will find all the trees and shrubs you need and lots of good advice on how to look after them.
 This should make it a little easier for you to get things right.

 Fall is also the best time to plant bulbs that you want to flower in the spring.
-You should plant them as soon after buying them as possible, and at least 6 to 8 weeks before the first frost.
+You should plant them as soon after buying them as possible.
+Allow at least 6 to 8 weeks before the first frost.

 Try Some Veggies